Springs Farm war vets push back against Gvt’s resurrection of Billy Rautenbach's ghost company claim

 War vet farmers at Springs Farm in Goromonzi have filed a hard-hitting response opposing the government’s latest attempt to reopen a land case that was already settled by the High Court, accusing authorities of trying to keep the legal debate alive despite clear judicial findings — and despite another arm of government recently commending the farm for its high productivity.

-The farmers, represented by Unico Chikomo of the Springs Farmers Association, say the Ministry of Local Government and Public Works’ bid to revisit the Aspindale-Lochinvar land dispute amounts to defiance of both law and common sense.
+One the war vet farmers, Unico Chikomo of the Springs Farmers Association, say the Ministry of Local Government and Public Works’ bid to revisit the Aspindale-Lochinvar land dispute amounts to defiance of both law and common sense.

 “We are not resisting development,” said Chikomo.
 “The farmers are ready to take up urban development now, as they have the right of first refusal, are empowered in accordance of the law and inalienable rights held by veterans of the liberation struggle in the constitution and are settled there legally for the past 25 years.
 The constitution is clear that in terms of development it must empower those settled on the land.
 They have set up a company called Sovereign Springs Properties and have found investors to undertake genuine urban development.”